 - Dataset providers are responsible for the operation of their own node and maintain full control over their node as well as the data hosted on the node.
 For paid databases, actual transaction should occur between the users and the individual nodes.

-- License policies: Each node can have its own license policy establishing what Users can do with the datasets provided through their node.
+- Each node can have its own license policy establishing what users can do with the datasets provided through their node.
 However, use of datasets accessed from other nodes may have their own license policies.
 Thus, license conditions need to be clear and transparent.

-- Language: the Node commits to making metadata available in English as a minimum, in addition to another language if desired
+- The Node commits to making metadata available in English as a minimum, in addition to another language if desired.

-- Due Diligence: The Nodes provide access to datasets that are in line with GLAD principles to the best of their knowledge and fully documented.
+- The Nodes provide access to datasets that are in line with GLAD principles to the best of their knowledge and fully documented.